digitalfondue/npjt-extra/README.md

 ### RowMapping definition

-For mapping a row to class, npjt-extra require the following restriction:
+For mapping a row to a class, npjt-extra require the following restriction:

- - the class must have only **one public constructor**.
+ - the class must have only **one public constructor** (this restriction could be lifted off).
  - each of the constructor argument must have a @Column annotation that map the column name to the parameter.

 This constructor approach is for promoting an immutable model.